metacpan/metacpan-cpan-extracted/distros/H/Hash-Util-Merge/README.md

 If a key does not exist in either of the hashes, then it will return `undef`.

+# SUPPORT FOR OLDER PERL VERSIONS

+Since v0.2.0, the this module requires Perl v5.14 or later.

+Future releases may only support Perl versions released in the last ten years.

+If you need this module on Perl v5.10, please use one of the v0.1.x versions of this module.
+Significant bug or security fixes may be backported to those versions.

 # KNOWN ISSUES

 [Readonly](https://metacpan.org/pod/Readonly) hashes, or those with locked keys, may return an error